enitchals/Sprint-Challenge--Processes-and-Scheduling/README.md

 Add your answers inline, below, with your pull request.

 1. List all of the main states a process may be in at any point in time on a standard Unix system.
 Briefly explain what each of these states mean.
+CREATED - ready to be added by the scheduler
+READY - waiting, loaded up, awaiting execution in the queue RUNNING - currently being executed by the CPU in either Kernel or User mode BLOCKED - can't continue without some other process/event doing something TERMINATED - no longer running, but exists until parent process reads the exit status

 2. What is a Zombie Process?
 How does it get created?
 How does it get destroyed?
+A zombie process has been terminated (either naturally or by another process), but it hangs around in the system until its parent process reads its exit status.
+If the parent process never calls wait(), this can cause a resource leak.

 3. Describe the job of the Scheduler in the OS in general.
+To allocate the system's processing resources in an effective way.
+The Scheduler cycles through various processes based on their status, giving the CPU power over to them for a short time before moving to the next process.

 4. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.
+MLFQ is a more intricate algorithm for determining how processes should get CPU time.
+It ensures that short, high-priority tasks get completed first.
+It allocates time and re-queues processes dynamically to make the system more effieicnt overall.

 ## Programming Exercise: The Lambda School Shell (`lssh`)